 Get up close to one of ACUA's recycling trucks and learn how they work from one of our collection professionals.

 Download the app SeeClickFix on your phone.
 Find the “litter” we've hidden at the festival marked with a red x.
 Snap a photo of the litter and upload to SeeClickFix (Leave “litter” in its place; don’t worry we’ll clean it up later!)
 Report at least 5 pieces and be entered to win a prize!

-Recycled Art Contest Artwork - all day (Recycling Center)
+Recycled Art Contest Artwork Display - all day (Recycling Center)

-See the artwork submitted by area students and artists for our second annual Recycled Art Contest.
-Winners will be announced at 12 p.m.
+See the artwork submitted by area students and artists for our third annual Recycled Art Contest.
+Awards will be announced from 11 to 11:30 a.m.

 Native Plants for Pollinators - 11 a.m.

 Pollinators need your help!
 Learn about some of the simple ways you can create food and habitat for butterflies, bees and other creatures who are actually some of our greatest allies.
-Native plants benefit not only these important 'pollinators'but also provide beautiful, low maintenance landscaping that can you time, water and money.
+Native plants benefit not only these important partners, but also provide beautiful, low-maintenance landscaping that can save you time, water and money.

-The Life Cycle of Honeybees - 1 p.m.
+The Importance of Honey Bees and Pollination - 1 p.m.

 Music & Entertainment